ncbi-nlp/NegBio/README.rst

    conda env create --file environment2.7.yml

 Activate with ``conda activate negbio2.7`` (assumes ``conda`` version of `at least <https://github.com/conda/conda/blob/9d759d8edeb86569c25f6eb82053f09581013a2a/CHANGELOG.md#440-2017-12-20>`_ 4.4).
-The environment should successfully install on both Linux and macOS.

 Prepare the dataset
 ^^^^^^^^^^^^^^^^^^^